AcalaCommunity/community-directory/ambassadors/Maxime Adelving.md

 ## Fun facts and details about yourself
 No Risk - No Fun is coming from my first developers job where it was the mojo when we was doing action directly in production server !
-In 2013 when I have hear of Bitcoin inside my university, I was thinking it was already too late for enter inside.
+In 2013 when I have hear of Bitcoin inside my university, I was thinking it was already too late to enter inside.
 This is not a financial advice.